mapswipe/python-mapswipe-workers/docs/setup.md

 - `docker stats`: show memory usage, CPU consumption for all running containers
 - `docker system prune`: clean up any resources — images, containers, volumes, and networks — that are dangling (not associated with a container)

-## Debugging

-**Where can I find the logs?**:
-- There are two locations for logs
-    - `docker logs container_name` (eg. `docker logs import`)
-        - take a look at those if your container is not running
-    - logs folder at the root of project (`python-mapswipe-workers/logs/`)
-        - take a look at those for logs of already running containers

-**ERROR: for postgres during docker-compose**
-- ERROR: for postgres  `Cannot start service postgres: driver failed programming external connectivity on endpoint postgres`
-- Probably a postgres instance is already running on Port 5432
-- SOLUTION: Change postgres port in your docker-compose file  (`docker-compose.yaml`)
-    - docker-compose.yaml: services > postgres > ports: Change `"5432:5432"` to `"5433:5432"`

-## Update

-How to update a container (e.g. import):

-1. `git pull`: get changes from github
-2. `docker-compose build --no-cache import`: build a new docker image for the container you need to update
-3. `docker stop import`
-4. `docker-compose up -d import`